rockdaboot/wget2/docs/wget2_manual.md

 ## <a name="Bugs"/>Bugs

-  You are welcome to submit bug reports via the GNU Wget bug tracker (see <http://wget.addictivecode.org/BugTracker>).
+  You are welcome to submit bug reports via the GNU Wget2 bug tracker (see <http://wget.addictivecode.org/BugTracker>).

   Before actually submitting a bug report, please try to follow a few simple guidelines.

   1. Please try to ascertain that the behavior you see really is a bug.
-If Wget crashes, it's a bug.
-If Wget does not behave as documented, it's a bug.
+If Wget2 crashes, it's a bug.
+If Wget2 does not behave as documented, it's a bug.
 If things work strange, but you are not sure about the way they are supposed to work, it might well be a bug, but you might want to double-check the documentation and the mailing lists.

   2. Try to repeat the bug in as simple circumstances as possible.
-E.g. if Wget crashes while downloading wget -rl0 -kKE -t5 --no-proxy http://yoyodyne.com -o /tmp/log, you should try to see if the crash is repeatable, and if will occur with a simpler set of options.
+E.g. if Wget2 crashes while downloading `wget2 -rl0 -kKE -t5 --no-proxy http://yoyodyne.com -o /tmp/log`, you should try to see if the crash is repeatable, and if will occur with a simpler set of options.
 You might even try to start the download at the page where the crash occurred to see if that page somehow triggered the crash.